ManuelWandeto/hotelex_docs/docs/point-of-sale/bill_forwading.md

 Otherwise, the cashier has to first register the pdq code into the system (They will do so **only if** they have received the physical transaction receipt).
 Then and only then can the code be used to forward a bill.

 The former can make payment operations go faster while the latter though safer can slow down the process (especially if the cashier is also the salesman in a high-traffic type of environment).

+### Discount code

+Discount codes in the system are [generated](../admin-panel/discounts#how-to-generate-discounts) by authorised users and can be used for POS bills.

+Unlike other payment methods, bills paid with discount codes require no verification or clearance by the cashier.
+Discount codes automatically clear the bill if the amount covers the total bill amount.

+*Note: You can only use a discount code for one bill*